 Irish actor Pierce Brosnan was widely berated by the critics for his singing in the Mamma Mia! movies but he has received high praise from Swedish stars ABBA…and they should know, or are they just being polite?

-Brosnan has reprised his role as Sam in the new movie and performs a half-sung, half spoken snippet of the classic S.O.S.
+Brosnan reprised his role as Sam in the second movie and performed a half-sung, half spoken snippet of the classic S.O.S.

 Benny Andersson and Björn Ulvaeus spoke to RTÉ Entertainment about which actors they think have the best voices and it appears they are impressed with the former 007 star.

 Benny said: “He has a good voice, I like this voice.

 Björn added: “He didn’t sing much in the first movie either.
 But he sang the same song.
 It’s pretty clever.

 “Just a snippet of S.O.S. and I think that little scene is beautiful.
 It conveys the pain he’s going through.”

 However, Brosnan wasn’t their favourite singer in the movie.
 Unsurprisingly they were more drawn towards actors who also have plenty of experience as professional singers.

 Benny said: “That’s difficult.
 You can’t say.
 The most special voice belongs to Cher, doesn’t it?
 Meryl sings beautifully, Amanda Seyfried sings beautifully and Lily James, I don’t know if you knew she can sing but she can really, really sing.